GTFB/Altrp/README.md

 + Added the Ability to Show Pages to Certain Roles and Redirect to the Main Page if there is no View Permission

 ### 0.5.0
-+ Add Delete/Edit Form Action to Button Widget
++ Added Delete/Edit Form Action to Button Widget
-+ Add Dynamic Content Option to Text Controllers and Receive Dynamic Data from Server
++ Added Dynamic Content Option to Text Controllers and Receive Dynamic Data from Server
-+ Add New Text Editor in Text Widget
++ Added New Text Editor in Text Widget

 ### 0.4.0
-+ Add "Add New" Form Action to Button Widget
++ Added "Added New" Form Action to Button Widget
 + Adding Users Via Admin Interface

 ### 0.3.2
-+ Add Logo on Login Page
++ Added Logo on Login Page
 * Change Title on Frontend when Navigate
 * Fix Frontend Routing